Where The Handmaid's Tale was filmed in Toronto (Part One)

 …and go down into Lower Bay…

-…where Moira gets on an old school Hakwer train going to Arlington.
-(Nerd alert!
-5122 does not seem to be a real train number, as the numbers properly start in the 5300s.)
+…where Moira gets on an old school T1 train going to Arlington.

 The flashback to this coffee shop…

-Note: CORRECTION: This article originally stated that the 5122 subway does not seem to be a real train number, when, in fact, it is.
-Torontoist regrets the error.